miswah/import-blog/README.md

 Please use the issue tab on github to raise any bugs or new features that you would love.

-For helping out with the issues you can use refrences like these `sh close, closed, fix, fixed, resolve, resolved ` and add the pull request on a new branch
+For helping out with the issues you can use refrences like these ` close, closed, fix, fixed, resolve, resolved ` and add the pull request on a new branch

 To get in touch with you can use the discussion tab here on the repo